Catch the Wave at Stingray Bay!

 Stingray Bay is located east of the Canopy Food Court on your way to the upper level of the Aquaticus building.

 Yes.
 Trained staff members are always on hand to monitor the pool, inform guests about the best ways to touch the animals and answer questions.

 What types of stingrays will I see?

-Cownose, southern stingrays and bamboo sharks gracefully fly, slide and glide through their Stingray Bay home.
+Cownose stingrays, a bat ray and white-spotted bamboo sharks gracefully fly, slide and glide through their Stingray Bay home.
 Stingrays are typically bottom feeders that eat crustaceans, mollusks and other invertebrates in their natural environment.

 I’m excited to touch the stingrays, but is it safe?

 Absolutely!
 Each stingray barb is carefully trimmed off their whip-like tails.
 The painless trimming procedure is similar to cutting human fingernails.
 Safe for all ages, the landscaped pool features a waterfall and a wide ledge for toddlers to lean against when touching the rays.